TwitchWink/TwitchWink/ReadMe.md

 # Hello

-I am TwitchWink, but you can call me Twitch.
+I'm TwitchWink, but you can call me Twitch.

-I am mirthfully looking forward to meeting you.
+Looking mirthfully towards meeting you.